MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/diskshadow-error-try-to-create-a-vss-snap.md

 ---
-title: Diskshadow error when you try to create a Volume Shadow Services (VSS) snapshot
+title: Diskshadow error when you create VSS snapshot
 description: Describes an issue that triggers an error message when you try to create a VSS diskshadow snapshot.
 The error message reflects a benign condition that doesn't disrupt the backup operation. ms.date: 09/14/2020
 author: Deland-Han